Use of Force Training.

 What does Texas Senate Bill 2065 mean for church security in Texas?

-A new law goes into affect in reference to security practices in TEXAS churches on September 1st.
+A new law went into affect in reference to security practices in TEXAS churches on September 1st, 2017.

 This will remove churches from the license requirements of the Texas occupations Code.
 Thus, churches will be able to use individuals who can "legally carry" to be part of the church's security team.
 There are restrictions on this new law.
 And a violation could be costly.